Handling marine oil

 On top of all of this, the plant has increased efficiency and can process larger amounts of slop at a faster rate than was achieved previously.

-Since the plant has been in operation for an extended period, it’s just further proof of the simple fact that Recondoil’s technology has world-changing potential.
+Since the plant has been in operation for an extended period, it’s just further proof of the simple fact that the Slop oil recovery technology has world-changing potential.

-In addition to delivering on their promises, the plant has also proved that far from just a concept, DST and the ROCCO Slop plant in particular work in the real world and continue to deliver results after they have been installed.
+In addition to delivering on their promises, the plant has also proved that far from being just a concept, Slop oil recovery works in the real world and continues to deliver results.